bouk/shux/README.md

 # Example

-Implementing a store that handles a `updateProduct` and a `logout` action.
+Create a store that receives two actions: `updateProduct` and `logout`.

 ```javascript
 # ProductStore.js
 import {Store,Dispatcher} from 'shux';